Edjacra/smisssss/README.md

-# Project Documentation for smisssss
+# Project Documentation for smisssss by Edjacra

 ## Project Overview
 This project, **smisssss**, is designed to provide [brief description of the project].
 It aims to [state the main purpose or goal of the project].